ZupIT/beagle-docs/content/en/backend/get-started/using-beagle.md

 {{% /tab %}}

 {{% tab name="SpringBoot" %}}
-To start, you should create a class to configure a `Service` .
-The process is pretty simple, you just have to:
+To start, you should create a class to configure a `Service`.
+The process is simple, you just have to:

 1. Create a class and name it as `MyService`;
-2. Note it with `@Service` , because this will be responsible to create your objects.
+2. Note it with `@Service` because this will be responsible to create your objects.

 ```kotlin
 import br.com.zup.beagle.widget.core.TextAlignment